amar2468/GameHive/README.md

 3. Logout

-4. Profile - User can view the leaderboard and update their personal details (E.g. their password and their email)
+4. Profile - User can update their personal details (email, first name, surname), change their password, view the leaderboard, and redeem their points to purchase amazing prizes.

 ![image](https://github.com/user-attachments/assets/4a877e29-b0eb-4770-b4aa-46b25b1f22c8)

 5. Testimonials - People can submit their review regarding GameHive.
+They can even give a star rating out of 5.

 ![image](https://github.com/user-attachments/assets/18064162-6fd2-46b7-8670-57e8e73a93e5)